dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 Moreover, the coming monetary policy changes to Ethereum after the London hardfork upgrade and the merge have several important economic effects on ETH:

 - <span class="lc">**Significant reduction of inflation with EIP-1559**</span>: In August 2021, an upgrade came into effect on the Ethereum network.
 This upgrade causes transaction fees to be removed from the supply as opposed to paid to miners.
-Given's Ethereum's use and demand for block space
+Given's Ethereum's use and demand for block space, the amount of ETH removed from the total supply was much more than expected.
+As it stands now, the total reduction of inflation since August 2021 has been of about ~70%, which is significantly more than a Bitcoin halving's reduction of inflation on BTC issuance.
+This supply shock has likely <span class="red">not been reflected on the price of ETH yet</span> given its strong correlation to BTC.

-- <span class="lc">**Further reduction of inflation after the merge**</span>: which is a big incentive to hold the ETH token. as miner revenue will naturally flow to stakers, and miners earn **a lot** if their operations are large enough.
-Staking also allows individuals wealthy in ETH but lacking expensive mining hardware to engage in the staking process
+- <span class="lc">**Further reduction of inflation after the merge**</span>: After the merge, inflation will be further reduced, as rewards to stakers have a much smaller rate of issuance as opposed to the traiditional block rewarded awarded to miners on proof of work.
+This means that there's a probability that

 ***